xaur/decred-proposals/fairer-proposal.md

 ## Supporting work

 The extra box on the home page would need a background graphic, and the Fair page would need three images, plus an explainer video to be consistent with the other pages.
+In the interests of keeping costs low and time to deployment speedy, we are proposing that **no new video is created for this new page**.

 The new elements follow existing patterns so the amount of work needed to add them on the site is small.